defold/doc/docs/en/manuals/message-passing.md

   ```

 ::: sidenote
 There is a hard limit to the `message` parameter table size.
 This limit is set to 2 kilobytes.
-There is currently no trivial way to figure out the exact memory size a table consumes but you can use `collectgarbage("count")` at before and after inserting the table to monitor memory use.
+There is currently no trivial way to figure out the exact memory size a table consumes but you can use `collectgarbage("count")` before and after inserting the table to monitor memory use.
 :::

 ### Shorthands